openshift/enhancements/enhancements/installer/connected-onprem-assisted-installer.md

 * Disconnected and air-gapped environments are not included in this enhancement.
 * Adding Nodes on day 2 will be addressed separately.
 * Utilizing a local container registry for mirrored content will be addressed in a future enhancement.
+* Running assisted-installer on one of the control plane hosts will be addressed in a future enhancement.
+For now the assisted-installer must run on a separate host.

 ## Proposal